Better Audits

 Use separate passes when the stakes are different.
 A page can pass consistency and still fail conversion.

-For a large review, split the work into focused slices instead of sending the entire prompt to every reviewer.
+For a large review, split the work into focused slices.
+Do not send the entire prompt to each reviewer.
 See Compositional Audits.

 Landing Page Rubric

-Section titled “Landing Page Rubric”For landing pages, ask each reviewer to answer these questions:
+Section titled “Landing Page Rubric”For landing pages, require each reviewer to answer these questions:

 - Can a first-time visitor explain what the product does within ten seconds?